wallabyway/run-autolisp-via-aps/README.md

 ## About This Sample Repository

-This sample repository was generated using the new Autodesk documentation files to test and demonstrate APS Design Automation capabilities:
+This sample repository was generated using the new LLMS.txt files and Cursor.
+They demonstrate "Vibe coding" a combo of APS Design Automation and Autocad AutoLisp into a python CLI tool:

 - **AutoCAD LISP Documentation**: Generated using the new AutoCAD LISP LLMs documentation file (`aps.autodesk.com/llms-autolisp.txt`)
 - **APS Design Automation**: Generated using the new APS full documentation file (`aps.autodesk.com/llms-full.txt`)

-This repository serves as a test implementation to validate the features and capabilities described in these new documentation files, providing a working example of how to integrate AutoCAD LISP scripts with APS Design Automation services.
+This repository serves as a test to see how smart Cursor is with detailed knowledge of AutoCAD Lisp and APS Design Automation for Autocad.

 ### File Structure